Gluten and Dairy-Free Oatmeal Chocolate Chip Cookies

 Instructions

-• In a medium bowl, whisk together the coconut sugar, maple syrup, coconut oil, vanilla, and water and chia seed mixture.
+• In a medium bowl, whisk together the coconut sugar, maple syrup, coconut oil, apple cider vinegar, vanilla, and chia seed eggs.

 • Fold in the chocolate chips.